Last updated on 23 December 2022

 29. Print on the closest printer

-If you are in a hurry and you want to print out all of your documents immediately, all you have to do is open the ‘Printers & Scanners‘ menu in your ‘System preferences‘, choose the closest printer available and finish the whole process easier.
+If you are in a hurry and want to print out all of your documents immediately, all you have to do is open the ‘Printers & Scanners‘ menu in your ‘System preferences‘, choose the closest printer available and finish the whole process easier.

 30. Create wireless audio & video

-Apple has added the AirPlay technology that will allow you to stream both video and audio to your Apple speakers or TV.
+Apple has added the AirPlay technology that will allow you to stream video and audio to your Apple speakers or TV.